omnicoders/bio-geolocation/README.md

 # Fasta NCBI Web Scraper
 A command line interface for adding data from NCBI to Fasta(.fas) files.
+WORK IN PROGRESS...

 ## Requirements
 [Node JS](https://nodejs.org/en/download/) and [Git](https://git-scm.com/downloads) are required to clone, install and run this project.